MAX Light Rail: Power and signaling

 MAX is powered by a conventional 750-volt direct current (DC) overhead wire system.
 Most of the system uses a dual-wire catenary, with a contact wire supported by a messenger wire.
-In central city areas such as downtown Portland, MAX uses a single contact wire to minimize the amount of overhead wiring.
-To further minimize its visual impact, ornamental street light poles, buildings, and bridge structures are used to support overhead wiring in lieu of additional poles.
+In central city areas such as downtown Portland, however, it uses a single contact wire to minimize the amount of overhead wiring.
+To further minimize visual impact, ornamental street light poles, buildings, and bridge structures are used to support the wiring.
 Substations, spaced approximately every 1 mi apart, convert the high-voltage public supply to the voltage power used by trains.
 The power system can bridge any one substation so that trains can continue to operate should a substation or its supply go down.

 Approximately 70 percent of the MAX system uses automatic block signaling (ABS), which allows for relatively fast operating speeds—up to 55 mph—and short headways.
-For example, between Lloyd Center/Northeast 11th Avenue station and Gateway Transit Center along the Banfield Freeway—where Blue, Green, and Red lines interline—ABS can accommodate an operating headway of two minutes.
+For example, between Lloyd Center/Northeast 11th Avenue station and Gateway Transit Center along the Banfield Freeway, ABS can accommodate an operating headway of two minutes.
 Within these sections, automatic train stops (ATS) enforce speed limits and automatically apply the brakes should a train operator fail to do so.
-The remaining 30 percent of the system, which runs within city street medians, relies on traffic signals and line-of-sight operation.
+The remaining 30 percent of the system relies on traffic signals and line-of-sight operation.
 Speeds do not exceed 35 mph in these sections.